JoshuaSeth/Schema_Subgraph_Classification/README.md

 A spacy interface is also present in the dygiepp repo, on which a thesis interface is added, but currently this only works when using the SciErc-trained dygie model.

+The exploration folders contains several scripts from the initial phase of testing the contents of different datasets and schema's.